alvarobartt/investiny/docs/integrations.md

 ## ➕ More to come...

-Feel free to submit a PR to update the documenation by adding more integrations with any other package/library that you think can be useful to be documented.
+Feel free to submit a PR to update the documentation by adding more integrations with any other package/library that you think can be useful to be documented.